 Telekom has provided extensive information to the general public about its objectives, its activities and the progress made in the relevant economic, ecological and social areas as part of corporate responsibility (CR) reporting since 1996.

-The title "We take responsibility" is used for the fourth consecutive time since it is an expression of Telekom's long-term commitment to CR.
-By the year 2015, we plan to achieve our goal of becoming a global CR leader in the ICT industry.
-In this undertaking, the report is a central communication tool that informs our internal as well as external stakeholders of the progress we have made on this path between March 2011 and February 2012, and of the goals we are setting for the future.
+The title "We take responsibility" is used for the sixth consecutive time since it is an expression of Telekom's long-term commitment to CR.
+It is our intention to become a leader in our industry as a responsible company.
+In this undertaking, the report is a central communication tool that informs our internal as well as external stakeholders of the progress we have made on this path between March 2013 and February 2014, and of the goals we are setting for the future.

 Additional sources for CR-relevant content.